 Design residency at Royal Tichelaar

-scale up Renewable ceramics made from sea silt
+scale up renewable ceramics Sea silt ceramics made from sea silt by Humade

 Since 2020, Studio Humade has been investigating the applicability of dredged salted sea sludge to create more sustainable ceramic processes.
-Together with Koninklijke Tichelaar, Humade is developing the scalability of this renewable material within their production processes.
+In 2022 at Koninklijke Tichelaar, Humade has been developing the scalability of this renewable material within their production processes.

 Sea silt clay ripening plant